Frequently Asked Questions

 Q. Can I try the service out for a month, or do I have to sign up for a whole season?

 A. Yes, for our curbside service you can pay month to month.
 For our drop off service, you can try the first month for $10 and if you decide to continue, the next 5 months (the rest of the normal 6 month cycle is $29. .

 Q. How do I cancel the service if I am not happy with it?

-A. Cancelation is quick.
-Next trip to your farmer’s market simply turn in your bucket and tell us you wish to end your membership.
+A. Cancellation is quick - For drop off members, next trip to your farmer’s market simply turn in your bucket and tell us you wish to end your membership.
 For curbside members, simply email us with your request and we will confirm via email when this request has been fulfilled.

 Q. Can I share a container with a neighbor?
 Both of us like the idea but do not produce very much food waste each week.

 A. Sure.
 The fee would be the same.